FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control: Discussion

-We present the description-to-sequence objective as a self-supervised modelling task and apply it in the context of symbolic music generation.
-We propose FIGARO, which combines two description functions in a model that enables fine-grained, global control over the generation process.
-To the best of our knowledge, our method is the first that can generate symbolic music based on user-provided sequence-level guidelines.
-In terms of sample quality, our method beats other state-of-the-art symbolic music generative models trained on the LakhMIDI dataset.
-The proposed description functions each have their own strengths: The expert description is a human-interpretable sequence that is easy to create and edit and acts as a strong inductive bias to the model.
-The learned description allows for more high-fidelity, detailed information to be expressed in the description while sacrificing human-interpretability.
-We can combine both approaches to achieve human-interpretable, high fidelity controllable symbolic music generation.

-On a broader perspective, we hope that the proposed method is a step toward facilitating artists in their creative process as well as enabling amateurs to express themselves by lowering the barrier of entry to music creation and making the process faster and easier overall.
+\textbf{Conclusion.} We present the self-supervised description-to-sequence objective and apply it in the context of symbolic music generation using expert and learned features.
+We train and release FIGARO, which combines two description functions in a model that achieves human-interpretable, fine-grained control on multi-track, multi-time-signature music while beating state-of-the-art controllable generation models both in terms of sample quality and style transfer.
+The proposed description functions complement each other: The expert description is a human-interpretable sequence that is easy to create and acts as a strong inductive bias to the model.
+The learned description is able to mitigate non-injectivity present in the expert description and amend it with high-fidelity, detailed information.
+In the case of conflicting descriptions, the model still produces plausible samples, thus preserving human-interpretability even in the presence of learned features.
+We can combine both descriptions to achieve state-of-the-art symbolic music generation with human-interpretable, fine-grained control.\\ On a broader perspective, we hope that the proposed method is a step toward facilitating artists in their creative process as well as enabling amateurs to express themselves by lowering the barrier of entry to music creation and making the process faster and easier overall.